drawsocket/drawsocket.github.io/installation.md

 6. Refer to the examples in the `drawsocket` help file, and in the Max Extras menu.
 7. See the [Overview](overview.html) and [API](api.html) pages for more details.

-### Standalone Server
+### Standalone UDP Server

-Requires [node.js](https://nodejs.org/en/) to be installed and an internet connection.

-To install: `npm install drawsocket`
+To install run: `npm install drawsocket`

-The `drawsocket` server can then be run by importing the module, initializing the server, and then calling `drawsocket.start()`.
+The `drawsocket` server can then be run by importing the module and running `start`.

 Initializing the server with the option `enable_udp` set to `true` starts the HTTP server with an additional UDP server which will listen for incoming `drawsocket` format OSC bundles and route them to the client browsers via WebSockets.
-See below for more information on server init options.

 ```
 const drawsocket = require('drawsocket');